 Case by Case.

-The Trump administration has moved to terminate TPS for communities across Africa, the Caribbean, the Middle East, Asia, and Latin America.
-Courts across the country are pushing back.
-Track every active lawsuit — who's protected, what's at stake, and what comes next.
+The Trump administration is trying to terminate TPS for communities across Africa, the Caribbean, the Middle East, Asia, and Latin America.
+Courts have pushed back — winning protections for hundreds of thousands of TPS holders through postponements and stays.
+With the Supreme Court hearing arguments on April 29 and a ruling expected this summer, every case matters.
+Track every active lawsuit, every ruling, and what comes next.

 12